vmiranda4/materials-data-mining/tutorial/intro.md

 - **Students** in materials science, chemistry, and physics.
 - **Researchers** exploring new compounds and their properties.
-- **Engineers** seeking to integrate data-driven workflows into R&D.
+- **Engineers** seeking to integrate data-driven workflows into Research and Development.
 - **Developers** curious about materials informatics.

 ### **Prerequisites**
-- Basic knowledge of **Python** and **Jupyter Notebooks**.
 - Curiosity and enthusiasm for **materials science**.
-- No prior experience with DFT, databases, or visualization tools required — we’ll guide you through it!
+- No prior experience with DFT, databases, or visualization tools required — we will guide you through it!

 ---